-Unlike R/ECAPs, there are areas in unincorporated Contra Costa County that are possible racially concentrated areas of affluence (RCAA).
-A RCAA was is defined in 2019 in the by HUD's Cityscape periodical by Goetz et al. in Racially Concentrated Areas of Affluence: A Preliminary Investigation HCD as a census tract in which the percentage of a population that identifies as White is 1.25 times the percentage that identifies as White in the ABAG region as a whole (49.1 percent or more), and the median income is at least 1.5 times greater than the COG or State AMI, whichever is lower, based on the 2015-2019 ACS (\$112,852 or greater), as a census tract in which 80 percent or more of the population is White and has a median income greater than \$125,000 annually.
-By this definition, several communities in unincorporated Contra Costa County are considered entirely or partially to be RCAAS, including Vine Hill (south of the Stockton Subdivision Railroad, and north of State Route 4, and west of Solano Way), Reliez Valley, Alhambra Valley, Acalanes Ridge, Castle Hill, Alamo, Diablo, Blackhawk; Discovery Bay, and Kensington, Additionally, many central areas of Contra Costa County are predominantly affluent and White, though do not meet the criteria of RCAAs.
-Median incomes fall within the moderate and above moderate range from a low of approximately \$1103,000 in Discovery Bay to a high of \$245,000 in Diablo, with the majority of communities between \$125,000 to \$193,750.
-The proportion of residents in these communities that identify as White ranges from approximately 60.0 percent in Vine Hill to 87.0 percent in the communities of Diablo and Alamo.
-The RCAA communities are predominantly single-family residential, with home ownership rates above 80.0 percent in the central communities and between 90.0 to 95.0 percent in the southern central communities, and Kensington.
+Unlike R/ECAPs, there are several areas in unincorporated Contra Costa County that are possible considered racially concentrated areas of affluence (RCAAs).
+A RCAA was is defined in 2019 in theby HUD's Cityscape periodical by Goetz et al. in Racially Concentrated Areas of Affluence: A Preliminary Investigation HCD as a census tract in which the percentage of a population that identifies as White is 1.25 times the percentage that identifies as White in the ABAG region as a whole (49.1 percent or more), and the median income is at least 1.5 times greater than the COG or State AMI, whichever is lower, based on the 2015-2019 ACS- (\$112,852 or greater), as a census tract in which 80 percent or more of the population is White and has a median income greater than \$125,000 annually.
+By this definition, several communities in central unincorporated Contra Costa County are considered to be entirely or partially RCAAs.
+These include Vine Hill (south of the Stockton Subdivision Railroad, and north of State Route 4, and west of Solano Way), Reliez Valley, Alhambra Valley, ABriones, Saranap,:- Acalanes Ridge, Castle Hill, Alamo, Diablo, Blackhawk, Discovery Bay, and Kensington.
+These communities are all located inland, in lower to medium density areas.
+Additionally, many central areas of Contra Costa County are predominantly affluent and White, though do not meet the criteria of RCAAs.
+Median incomes fall within the moderate and above moderate ranges, from a low of approximately \$1103,000 in Discovery Bay to a high of \$245,000 in Diablo, with the majority of communities between \$125,000 to \$193,750.
+The proportion of residents in these communities that identify as White -ranges from approximately 60.0 percent in Vine Hill to 87.0 percent in the communities of Diablo and Alamo.
+The RCAA communities are predominantly single-family residential, with home-ownership rates above 80.0 percent in the central communities and between 90.0 to 95.0 percent in the southern central communities, and Kensington.
+In comparison, communities that are not considered a R/ECAP or RCAA, such as, but not limited to, Rodeo, North Richmond, and Bay Point, have significantly lower rates of homeownership, lower proportions of residents that identify as White, and lower median incomes.
+For example, in Rodeo, 51.2 percent of households are owners, 27.9 to 41.5 percent of residents identify as White, and the median income ranges from \$32,933 to \$95,875.
+These differences exist between unincorporated RCAAs and other communities, with a distinct pattern of differences existing between central and southern unincorporated communites, as compared to northern and western communities along the bays.